Group Life Insurance Audit

 If you require Evidence of Insurability (EOI) for higher levels of employee life insurance coverage, you may be at risk.

-A proactive Group Life Audit eliminates the risk employers assume when their employees are paying for life insurance policies out of sync with the life insurance carrier.
+A noninvasive Group Life Audit eliminates the risk employers assume when their employees are paying for life insurance policies out of sync with the life insurance carrier.

 A Group Life Insurance Audit mitigates millions of dollars of risk quickly, quietly and professionally.

 Over 80 Million Americans receive guaranteed life insurance through an employer, and most employees get the opportunity to increase coverage for themselves or dependents through an increased payroll deduction.
 Commonly, employees may choose a life insurance coverage increase of one to five times their salary, and most employers require employees to complete evidence of insurability (EOI) to receive the highest levels of coverage.
 (The Evidence of Insurability might include paperwork, bloodwork or a physical.)